-And, and all that one in 10 75%.
-Don't know they've got it exactly.
-And for those who are listening to thinking, what is PCOS that we're talking about polycystic ovary syndrome, and that is the most common endocrine endocrine condition to affect women.
-So the most common hormonal condition, and that's really, the reason why it's so hard to diagnose is it's a constellation of symptoms.
-So we've got, it can really range from person to person, there are some women with PCOS who may not have any physical symptoms at all.
-That's generally rare.
-Most women do tend to that they're going to see different people for different problems.
-So they might be going to see a laser hair removal specialist for the excess hair growth, and nutritionist or a dietitian for the weight aspect, because eight out of 10 women with PCOS are living with excess weight in larger bodies.
+And of that one in 10, 75% don't know they've got it?

+Exactly.
+And for those who are listening and thinking, what is PCOS, we're talking about polycystic ovary syndrome, and that is the most common endocrine condition to affect women.
+So the most common hormonal condition, and the reason why it's so hard to diagnose is it's a constellation of symptoms.
+So it can really range from person to person, there are some women with PCOS who may not have any physical symptoms at all.
+That's generally rare, most women do tend to, but they're going to see different people for different problems.
+So they might be going to see a laser hair removal specialist for the excess hair growth, a nutritionist or a dietitian for the weight aspect, because eight out of ten women with PCOS are living with excess weight and larger bodies.
 So they may be going to try and lose weight and things like that.
-And they might be seeing a personal trainer for fitness, a dermatologist for that acne, a gynaecologist for their irregular periods.
+And they might be seeing a personal trainer for fitness, a dermatologist for their acne, a gynaecologist for their irregular periods.
 And so no one's joining the dots.
 And that makes it really hard to get a proper diagnosis, although there is actually a set diagnostic criteria.
-So yes, if you, you know, you can alert people to things and if they think, Oh, this sounds like this could be an issue, they can go to their GP and say, Could we go through, you know, the, the kind of the protocol to get a diagnosis.
+So yes, if you can alert people to things and if they think, oh, this sounds like this could be an issue, they can go to their GP and say, could we go through the kind of the protocol to get a diagnosis.
 And if they're not aware, then that's why empowering yourself with the right information is so important so that you can seek that diagnosis.